 Skiathos is the most cosmopolitan island in the Sporades group, and the one closest to Pelion Mountain and Volos Port (1 hour by ferry).
 It is a very green island, ideal for nature and Greek culture lovers, and dancing till morning at beach parties and clubs that thrive on the island!

-Skiathos is a gorgeous island and I love its main town, Chora.
-And as it is a location for Mamma Mia in Greece, you can combine both islands easily.
-Skiathos by ferry is between 1 to 1,5 hours far from Skopelos, depending on the vessel you will get.
+Skiathos is another Mamma Mia island, a gorgeous, vibrant place that you should visit.
+The island is between 1 to 1,5 hours away from Skopelos, depending on the vessel you will get.

 Where Best to Stay in Skiathos: La Luna Hotel, 90 m from golden sand Troulos Beach!